Here's Who Has a Valyrian Steel Sword on Game of Thrones

 Brienne of Tarth

-Sword: Oathkeeper — one of two swords that Twyin Lannister forged from House Stark’s ancestral sword Ice
+Sword: Oathkeeper — one of two swords that Tywin Lannister forged from House Stark’s ancestral sword Ice

 Ancestral house: Stark